Guide to Participating in Your First Chess Tournament

 Q. What should I do when I draw?

-A. When you make a draw offer, you must first make a move on your turn, say something like, “I offer a draw.”
+A. When you make a draw offer, you must first make a move on your turn, say something like, “I offer a draw”, and then press the clock.
 If the player agrees to the draw offer, he or she says, “I accept the draw,” and the chess clock is stopped.
 If you do not agree to the draw, you can either say “I decline.” or silently make your next move and continue the game.

 Q. What should I do when the game is over?